 Marketing – Look at their marketing and see how engaging they are.

 Success & Errors – Find out what your competitor is doing or has already done and has or has not succeeded.
-Remember earlier on; I mentioned foresight over hindsight.

 Learning from other people’s mistakes is paramount and can save you an absolute fortune.
 Understanding what makes them successful and what works is equally important.

-Managing Economic Downturns – Recession proof your business and stay a step ahead of your competition.
+Surviving Economic Downturns – Recession proof your business and stay a step ahead of your competition.
 Know what to do in tough times without going into a price war which has no winners.

-Always remember that you never know when you may need to call on someone.
-Never burn your bridges with anyone – and who knows; similar businesses can often enter into strategic partnerships or joint ventures to strengthen their outreach and audience or scale their business.
+Similar businesses can often enter into strategic partnerships or joint ventures to strengthen their outreach and audience or scale their business.

-3. Set Yourself Apart – Competitive Advantage
+Set Yourself Apart: Your Competitive Advantage

 Differentiate yourself well when dealing with competition.
 In addition to the above analysis, you need to be able to close the gap or lead the way as much as possible.
 This is where your reviews matter, customer experience matters, and word of mouth as it forms part of your “goodwill”.
 This is an important intangible asset to any business.